PauloCorbacho/MobileProject/README.md

 ### Running the tests

-To run the tests just run the class TestRunner src / test / java / setup
+To run the tests just run the class JBehaveRunner src / test / java / tests

 ### testing standard

+This project contaiThis project is done to test APIs using BDD (jbehave);
-This project contains the necessary settings to run tests using selenium and appium;
+I use models to fill in the fields of json and I have classes that parse and deal with HTTP Methods, which is where I enter all the necessary information to complete a request, such as headers, authorization, body, url ...ns the necessary settings to run tests using selenium and appium;

 ### Build